WebAssembly/component-model/design/high-level/Goals.md

      language or family of languages.
-   * *Embeddability*: design components to be embedded in a diverse set of host execution environments, including browsers, servers, intermediaries, small devices and data-intensive systems.
+   * *Embeddability*: design components to be embedded in a diverse set of host execution environments, including browsers, servers, intermediaries, small devices, and data-intensive systems.
    * *Optimizability*: maximize the static information available to Ahead-of-Time compilers to minimize the cost of instantiation and startup.